ljredux

 2024-10-13 Internet ljredux

 I’m talking about YouTube of course, and the latest rumour (denied by Google) suggests the button for skipping ads is sometimes being hidden.
-The heated reaction put me in mind of something that has puzzled me for a while: Why don’t more users create an in-browser skip button themselves?
+The heated reactions raise an interesting question: Why don’t more users create an in-browser skip button themselves?

 Continue reading